STS-41: Mission highlights

 Discovery lifted off on October 6 1990 at 7:47:16 a.m.
 EDT.
 Liftoff occurred 12 minutes after a two-and-a-half-hour launch window opened that day at 7:35 a.m.
 EDT.
 STS-41 featured the heaviest payload to date; Discovery weighed 117749 kg.

-The primary payload was the European Space Agency (ESA)-built Ulysses spacecraft to explore the polar regions of Sun.
+The primary payload was the European Space Agency (ESA)-built Ulysses spacecraft to explore the polar regions of the Sun.
 Attached to Ulysses were two upper stages, the Inertial Upper Stage (IUS) and a mission-specific Payload Assist Module-S (PAM-S), combined for the first time to send Ulysses toward an out-of-ecliptic trajectory.
 Other payloads and experiments included the Shuttle Solar Backscatter Ultraviolet (SSBUV) experiment, Intelsat Solar Array Coupon (ISAC), Chromosome and Plant Cell Division Experiment (CHROMEX), Voice Command System (VCS), Solid Surface Combustion Experiment (SSCE), Investigations into Polymer Membrane Processing (IPMP), Physiological Systems Experiment (PSE), Radiation Monitoring Experiment III (RME III), Shuttle Student Involvement Program (SSIP) and Air Force Maui Optical Site (AMOS).

 Six hours after Discoverys launch, Ulysses was deployed from the payload bay.
 Ulysses, a joint project between the European Space Agency and NASA, was the first spacecraft to study the Sun's polar regions.
 Its voyage to the Sun began with a sixteen-month trip to Jupiter, where the planet's gravitational energy was used to fling Ulysses southward out of the orbital plane of the planets and on toward a solar south pole passage in 1994.
 The spacecraft crossed back over the orbital plane and made a solar north pole passage in 1995.
 By the time Discovery touched down at Edwards Air Force Base, California, Ulysses had already traversed 1600000 km on its five-year mission.

 With Ulysses on its way, the STS-41 crew began an ambitious schedule of science experiments.
 Flowering plant samples were grown in the CHROMEX-2 module in a Kennedy Space Center and Stony Brook University experiment.
 An earlier version of the experiment flown on STS-29 revealed chromosome damage in root tip cells but no damage to control plants on Earth.
 By studying plant samples carried on Discovery, researchers hoped to determine how the genetic material in the root cells respond to microgravity.
 The information gained was of importance to future space travelers on long-term expeditions, researchers on the planned Space Station Freedom, and may contribute to advances in intensive farming practices on Earth.